Fijiana beaten in fifth place semis

 Canada led 14-12 at halftime.

-With Fiji ahead by 19, Canada patiently build up, moving the ball around before releasing Florence Symonds to the try-line exposing Fiji’s weak defensive game.
+With Fiji ahead by 19, Canada patiently build up, moving the ball around before releasing Florence Symonds to the try-line exposing Fiji’s weakness in defence.

-Fiji had a chance to level the scores in the last minute but couldn’t hold on to possession after a desperate tackle by Olivia Apps.
+Fiji had a chance to level the scores in the dying seconds but couldn’t hold on to possession after a desperate tackle by Olivia Apps.